You can count on a bear market hitting sometime in 2038, one falling by at least 25%.

 As a result of these trends, one in five children last year were born to women over the age of 35, a new high.

-This is how Latin American moved from eight to two-child families in only one generation.
-The same is about to take place in Africa where standards of living are rising rapidly, thanks to the eradication of several serious diseases.
+This is how some Latin American countries moved from eight to two-child families in only one generation.
+The same is about to take place in African countries where standards of living are rising rapidly, thanks to the eradication of several serious diseases.

 The sharpest falls in the US have been with minorities.
-Since 2017, the birthrates for Hispanics have dropped by 27% from a very high level, African Americans 11%, whites 5%, and Asian 4%.
+Since 2017, the birthrates for Latinos have dropped by 27% from a very high level, African Americans 11%, whites 5%, and Asian 4%.

 Europe has long had the same problem with plunging growth rates but only much worse.
 Historically, the US has made up for the shortfall with immigration, but that is now falling, thanks the current administration policies.
 Restricting immigration now is a guaranty of slowing economic growth in the future.
 It’s just a numbers game.